Scholasticide

 Scholasticide, often used interchangeably with the terms educide and epistemicide, refers to the intended mass destruction of education in a specific place.

-Educide has been used to describe the mass destruction in the Iraq War (2003–2011) and the Gaza war (2023–present).
+Scholasticide has been used by some to describe the mass destruction in the Iraq War (2003–2011) as well as the Gaza war and Gaza genocide (2023–present).

 Terminology

 The terms are used interchangeably, covering various forms of the deliberate mass destruction of educational infrastructure.
 The suffix -cide, Latin for "killing", makes a connection with genocide.

 The term scholasticide, where "schola-" is Latin for school, was first used by Karma Nabulsi in January 2009 in relation to the destruction of Palestinian educational infrastructure during the December 2008 to January 2009 Israeli war against Gaza.
 "Educide" was first used in March 2011 by Hans-Christof von Sponeck, UN Humanitarian Coordinator for Iraq, in a speech concerning Iraq at the Ghent University Conference, with the prefix referring to "education".

-The term epistemicide was coined by Boaventura de Sousa Santos in 2014 and describes the destruction of knowledge systems, where episteme means knowledge.
-Epistemicide can be used in light of a coloniser destroying the existing knowledge systems of the colonised, to replace them with knowledge systems controlled by the coloniser.

 Elements

 Characteristics that are often mentioned as elements of educide include, but are not necessarily limited to;